Context-Selective State Space Models: Feedback is All You Need: Introduction

-In this paper, we propose a further dramatic improvement: a novel class of SSMs that we call COFFEE (COntext From FEEdback) which is endowed with feedback capabilities.
-Dynamical systems endowed with feedback loops are at the basis for the large majority of complex natural and artificial phenomena, as they provide a system with the possibility of changing its behavior on the basis of its current state, which, as previously recalled, contains all the relevant information about the past of the sequence under analysis.
-In this way, we are able to induce \textbf{context-selectivity} in the behavior of COFFEE: a property of paramount importance, which appears to give a momentous boost to the system's performance.
-With respect to S6, COFFEE has another advantage (which could also be implemented in the S6 model): by exploiting a change of basis in the state-space representation of the model, we are able to reduce appreciably the number of learnable parameters, offering an obvious edge in terms of both numerical implementation and mechanistic interpretability.\\ We tested COFFEE in several versions of the induction head benchmark and in the MNIST benchmark.
-In these tasks, our model appears to perform significantly better than the state-of-the-art S6 in more than one way.
-In fact, not only does COFFEE give much better results in terms of the accuracy of its output, but it also requires a smaller number of learnable parameters and a much smaller training set to converge.
-The closed-loop COFFEE model is obtained by a nonlinear state-feedback action on a time-varying linear model.
-In general, this kind of structure leads to computational drawbacks because it is not amenable to parallelization and hence cannot take advantage of the highly parallel architecture of modern GPU's.
-In COFFEE, however, the feedback structure is constrained in such a way that, on the one hand, the performance degradation (with respect to the case of a more general feedback structure) is negligible and, on the other, the Jacobian of the state transition function is guaranteed to be diagonal.
-As a consequence, we can leverage recent results in \cite{gonzalez2024towards} to obtain scalable parallel training that is computationally highly efficient.
+In this paper, we propose a novel class of SSMs that we call COFFEE (COntext From FEEdback) which is endowed with feedback capabilities.
+Dynamical systems endowed with feedback loops are at the basis for the large majority of complex natural and artificial phenomena, as they enable a system to adapt its behavior based on its current state, which, as previously recalled, contains all the relevant information about the past of the sequence under analysis.
+In this way, we are able to induce \textbf{context-selectivity} in the behavior of COFFEE: a property of paramount importance, which appears to yield substantial performance improvements in model performance.
+With respect to S6, COFFEE has another advantage (which could also be implemented in the S6 model): by exploiting a change of basis in the state-space representation of the model, we are able to reduce appreciably the number of learnable parameters, offering an obvious edge in terms of both numerical implementation and mechanistic interpretability.